Princesses of Muerning, part 2

 “I will shield us and pull away their will with my cold,” Xenia said.

 “Emotions must be controlled.
-Remember it is Narabus’s knowledge we seek.
-If we kill him it is lost,” Their teacher warned.
+Remember, it is Zhinubian’s knowledge we need.
+If his life is lost, so is what we seek,” Their teacher warned.

 “We will remember,” Maureen said turning to leave the castle and to begin their journey.
 Her eyes were hot and her hair showed like amber fire.

-“We will succeed,” Xenia said before joined her sister.
-Her hair was snow white and thick; her eyes could drain the heat from your soul.
+“We will succeed,” Xenia said before joining her sister.
+Her hair was snow white and thick; her eyes could drain the heat from any soul.

-Across mountains they journeyed, till they reached the first town.
-There they paid for a ride in carriage to the coast.
+Across mountains, they journeyed, till they reached the first town.
+There they paid for a ride in a carriage to the coast.

 The driver found the girls curious and in their fine clothes and odd looks.
-Young, no older than his fourteen year old girl, yet they carried themselves with command.
-He thought about talking to them once or twice but could never work up much more than a, “Hey lasses,” or “I’m sorry for the bumps.”
-They would smile sweetly at him and say little more.
+Young, no older than his fourteen-year-old girl back home.
+Yet, they carried themselves with command.
+He thought about talking to them once or twice but could never work up much more than a, “Good day, ladies,” or “I’m sorry for the bumps.”
+They would smile sweetly at him and say no more.

 Something followed them.
 Something they did not know.
 Something that they had never seen yet knew them well.
 Its nature was shadows and its task was to follow.
-To intervene only if the girls got to close, and they were getting to close.
+To intervene only if the girls got too close, and they were getting too close.